bluemutedwisdom/vc-commit-event/README.rst

-Varnish Cache commit emails
+Varnish Cache commit events
 ===========================

+This is a tiny script that pulls the latest git changes from `varnish-cache.git`, and runs some commit hooks.

+Currently it just runs the one we need: send-email in general direction of the varnish-commit@.

-This is a tiny script meant to be run under crontab on some unprivileged user.
+It is meant to be run under crontab with no privileges somewhere that is capable and allowed to send email.

-It will fetch the latest git commits and use the normal git post-receive hook we used when we self-hosted git, for notifying the -commit@ email list.

 FAQ
 ---

-Q: Why not use the built-in stuff in github?
+Q: Why not use the built-in commit email on Github?

-A: It doesn't contain the diff.
-That stuff is just a traffic generator for the github web site.
+A: It doesn't contain the diff, so it isn't very useful for us.

+Q: Why not use webhooks and $shinyshinyshiny?
+A: These emails are not urgent.
+We can wait 2.5 minutes for the cronjob to run.
+The upside is that we don't have anything that needs to be running constantly.
+If this breaks someone gets a lot of cronmail, but when it is fixed the emails should pick up where they left off.
+No lost messages.

 Contact
 -------

-Contact varnish-core@varnNOSPAMish-cache.org about this script.
+This was written by Lasse Karstensen <lkarsten@varniNOSPAMsh-software.com> and is maintained by the Varnish core team.
+Contact address is <varnish-dev@varnNOSPAMish-cache.org>.